Romainua/sui-val-bot/README.md

-# Sui Validator Bot with db
+# Sui Validator Bot with db and cap operations

-This bot is manager of your validator.
+The bot is manager of your validator.
 Bot uses:

 cap operations: